ronaldborla/model/README.md

-# model
-Stand-alone Javascript Model
+# Model JS

+Model JS is a stand-alone Javascript Model to represent documents and collections of documents

+# Installation

+Install via Bower

+  bower install modeljs --save